 The Musselshell River originates in the Little Belt and Castle Mountains of central Montana and flows east through the plains creating a wide bottomland bordered by sandstone outcroppings before turning north to run into the Missouri.
-Petroglyphs dominate the rock art of the east-flowing Musselshell, but pictographs are also present.
-The diverse figures at these sites indicate a long use of this drainage for rock art, and the location is one traversed by many tribes by the time of the horse, which makes identifying cultural affiliation of the armored horses difficult.
+Petroglyphs dominate the rock art of the east-flowing Musselshell, and the diverse figures at these sites indicate a long use of this drainage for rock art by the many tribes that traversed the area.
+However, post-1700 horse-era images dominate in the valley.

 The Musselshell armored horses have been found at two sites.
-The four petroglyph depictions are at the large site 24GV191, and the painted armored horse is at the Goffena site about 40 miles east of 24GV191.
-Both sites are on the north side of the river, which is where the majority of the rock art is in the valley.
-The painted horse is on low sandstone bluff just above the river, while the petroglyphs are on sandstone outcroppings that form the northern valley border.
-The 24GV191 horses are part of a series of glyphs that form many panels and date to different time periods, while the Goffena horse is one of several paintings in a more limited area but still with different colors and media suggesting more than one visit to the site and probably by different groups.
-Neither site is in a prominent or unique locations are obvious places for rock art sites.
-Like other locations where armored horses are found on the Northern Plains, the settings strongly suggest that the horses were not placed at these locations to announce any message to a large audience, but instead served a personal function possibly illustrating their story for themselves or their immediate group.
+The four petroglyph depictions are at the large site 24GV191, and the painted armored horse at the Goffena site is about 40 miles east of 24GV191.
+The 24GV191 horses are part of a series of glyphs that form many panels and date to different time periods, while the Goffena horse is one of fewer paintings in a more limited area but still with different colors and media suggesting more than one visit to the site and probably by different groups.
+Neither site is in a prominent or unique location within this environmental setting, and like other locations where armored horses are found on the Northern Plains, the settings strongly suggest that the horses were not placed at these locations to announce any message to a large audience, but instead served a personal function possibly illustrating their story for themselves or their immediate group.

 The 24GV191 armored horses are all easily recognizable as such, but no two are exactly alike.
-Horse 1 faces right and is flanked by a shield bearer to the right and to the left.
+Horse 1 is flanked by a shield bearer to the right and to the left.
 The armored horse and rider are incised and not as precisely made as numbers 2 and 3 at this site.
 The armor is depicted as a triangular skirt with a curved bottom, and a collar to cover the neck of the horse.
 The horses head has been lost to calcium carbonate deposits, but a series of lines to the lower right of the collar suggest the horse had a decorative bridle, as is associated with many Northern Plains horses, both armored and not.
 The shield-covered rider at the top opening of the armor is not drawn in detail.
-However, there is a deliberate slash across the face, and the left-side arm and hand are easily seen.
-Additionally, the other arm has a line from the shield to the front of the horse collar suggesting reins.
+However, there is a deliberate slash across the face, and one arm and hand are easily seen as is a suggestion of reins.
 In front of the rider is a long, vertical lance with a tassel extending from the top, which may represent a scalp.

-Far to the right is a pedestrian warrior, and closer to the left (shown in this slide) is another warrior facing left away from the horse.
+Far to the right is a pedestrian warrior, and closer to the left (and shown in this slide) is another warrior facing left away from the horse.
 Although armored horses are often portrayed with pedestrian warriors, such as those at Writing on Stone, in the North Cave Hills, and even the painted horse along the Musselshell, this scene does not clearly depict the armored horse interacting with the pedestrians as it does at other sites.